 It's in a narrow, isolated part of the valley, overlooking the canal, railway and river.

-The beer is excellent and, as well as their normal menu, they sometimes have a hog roast going in the garden.
+The beer is excellent and, as well as their normal menu, they sometimes have a hog roast in the garden.

 The Railway Inn, Froghall